RonanCrowley96/Apple_Interview/README.md

     return averge_ap_data

 ```
 This function takes the list returned in the previous function, creates a dataframe before pivoting the table so that the data can be used in the desired plot.
-After pivoting any NaN values are replaced with 0s. the resulting dataframe is returned
+After pivoting any NaN values are replaced with 0s. the resulting dataframe is returned.
 ```python
 def atmospheric_pressure_data(l_id,average_ap_data,df):